WandersonAlves/create-node-ms/README.md

 Can store multiple lambdas (instead of one from `serverless-express`) and has support for building a single lambda running `LAMBDA=<lambda-name> yarn build` (see generated project's README.md)

-> `npx create-node-ms serverless-lambda -pn serverless-lambda`
+> `npx create-node-ms serverless-lambda sls-lambda`

 Includes: